hpcsheffield/2014-01-14-manchester/shell/README.md

 Navigate to the `shell` directory and list the contents.
-You will notice that there is a program (executable file) called `hello` in this directory.
+You will notice that there is a program (executable file) called `hello` in the shell directory.
 Now, try to run the program by entering:

     hello

-You should get an error saying that hello cannot be found.
-That is because the directory `<your home directory>/2014-01-14-manchester/shell` is not in the `PATH`.
-You can run the `hello` program by entering:
+You *should* get an error saying that hello cannot be found.
+That is because the directory `<your home directory>/2014-01-14-manchester/shell` is not in the `PATH` (this is actually a security feature).
+However, it turns out that in Windows git bash, the current working directory IS in the path.

+In any case, you can run the `hello` program by entering:

     ./hello